 - 2. Main source for this short biography is the Dictionary of National Biography.

-Boswell first met Bosville on April 18, 1763 at the Tower of London.
-In Boswell's London Journal 1762-1763 he described the moment as a happy occasion, and Boswell became a good friend of the Bosvilles later on.
+Boswell first met Bosville on April 18, 1763, at the Tower of London.
+In his London Journal, he described the moment as a happy occasion, and Boswell became a good friend of the Bosvilles later on.